Interviewer: What percentage of cases will go to trial versus settle or early on?

 Interviewer: Tell me the difference between the violation and the misdemeanor and a felony charge and the potential penalties for each.

-Eric: A violation, if you picture a wedding cake, you have different levels.
+Attorney: A violation, if you picture a wedding cake, you have different levels.
 The violations are offenses that are not crimes.
 They do not go on a criminal record.
 Traffic tickets are the first and easiest thing to come across as a violation.
 There are some penal or offenses that are violations also and they are punishable by a fine of up to $500.
 Some could have a jail sentence of up to 15 days and be resolved.

 Violations on a Criminal Record May Be Sealed after 30 Days